 For a healthy vegetarian spud, top a baked potato with a colorful medley of your favorite sautéed or steamed vegetables, such as broccoli, spinach, onions and fresh tomatoes.
 You can cook the vegetables with dried or fresh herbs for extra flavor. or give them a drizzle of pesto.

 This is as hearty as hearty gets.
 Often potatoes are a part of beef stew – here, the stew contains meats and veggies but the potato is the delicious medium that presents it.
 Try any beef stew recipe you like, skipping the potatoes.
 Also try stews made with lamb, pork, chicken…this is a perfect way to stretch a not-quite-enough amount of extra beef stew into a whole new dinner.

-This is what the quintessential baked potato with all the works looks like: shredded cheddar, sliced scallions, crumbled bacon and a big dollop of sour cream.
+This is what the quintessential baked potato with all the works looks like: shredded cheddar, sliced scallions or green onions, crumbled bacon and a big dollop of sour cream.
 This is bar food and comfort food rolled into one.

 This vegetarian option can be put together in a snap with store-bought hummus.
 It can be made with a regular Idaho potato, but it’s really dazzling in looks and flavor with a sweet potato as the base.
 On top of the hummus, try some strips of roasted red peppers or some red pepper puree, which can be made by whirling some roasted red peppers in a food processor with a touch of olive oil and salt.
 For texture, sprinkle on some whole chickpeas.

 Top a spud with pulled pork with some barbecue sauce, maybe a few shots of hot sauce and a helping of coleslaw — it’s like a pulled pork sandwich, only with the potato standing in for the roll.
 Shredded chicken is another option, and you might want a crunchy pickle on the side.